Earth Science Week 2013

 What are the prizes?

-The selected entry will win $300 and a copy of AGI’s Faces of Earth DVD.
+The selected entry will win $300 and a copy of AGI’s The Geoscience Handbook.
 The winner's and finalists' names and entries will be posted on the Earth Science Week website.
 No cash substitution for prizes will be permitted, and prizes are nontransferable.

 Disclaimer: By submitting an entry, an entrant agrees to allow the American Geosciences Institute to use his or her name to post on the AGI Web site, without compensation unless prohibited.
 All entries and all rights of ownership in and to the entries, including all rights to use, reproduce, publish, modify, edit, and distribute the same will become the exclusive property of AGI and will not be returned.
 AGI reserves the right to edit, modify, adapt, copyright, publish, use, and reproduce any and all entries without further compensation.
 The American Geosciences Institute, its agents and contractor, are not responsible for lost, late, misdirected, incomplete, or postage-due entries.
 Contest void where prohibited or restricted by law.